 Pay it forward

 You’ve experienced a sense of alienation from people who couldn’t understand your health problem.
 This also results in a feeling of isolation.
-When no one can fully understand your situation, regaining self-confidence and positivity needed to start anew becomes more far-fetched.
+When no one can fully understand your situation, regaining the self-confidence and positivity needed to start anew becomes more far-fetched.

-In a study performed by the Corporation for National and Community Service, volunteering leads to better health and that older volunteers are most likely to receive physical and mental health benefits from their volunteer activities.
+In a study performed by the Corporation for National and Community Service, volunteering leads to better health and older volunteers are most likely to receive physical and mental health benefits from their volunteer activities.

 The data gathered in the study also reported impressive findings from a number of studies exploring the relationships of volunteering and health.
 In addition, older volunteers have reported positive effects on their moods closely linked to their newfound sense of purpose.

-On separate research in Alcoholism Treatment Quarterly, sober alcoholics were found out to be significantly more helpful to others, at home, work and in 12-step programs than they had been while drinking.
+In separate research in Alcoholism Treatment Quarterly, sober alcoholics were found to be significantly more helpful to others, at home, work and in 12-step programs than they had been while drinking.
 The study also proved to be a piece of substantial empirical evidence on the harmful effects of ego-centrism as the root cause of addiction.

 Visiting sober living houses